De-Gaming And Saving Democracy

 By Richard John Stapleton, PhD, CTA

-A decision was made in June of 2018 to encourage the formation of De-Gaming Democracy groups around Spaceship Earth to facilitate relevant face-to-face discussions about economic and political affairs.
-Earthians spending more and more time staring at computer and cell phone screens looking at faces, hearing voices, and reading fake news, gossip, and even truthful news has not resulted in economic and political progress.
+A decision was made in June of 2018 to encourage the formation of De-Gaming Democracy groups around Spaceship Earth to facilitate relevant face-to-face discussions about economic and political affairs in a new format.
+Humans spending more and more time listening to right wing and left wing talking heads on a radio, staring at TV, computer, and cell phone screens looking at faces, hearing more talking heads, and reading fake news, gossip, and even truthful news, now about eight hours per day per human on average in the US, has not resulted in economic and political progress for all.
 Something new needs to be tried.
 As Albert Einstein pointed out, doing the same thing over and over expecting a different result is insane.

 The Classroom De-Gamer™ is a three-quarter-inch-thick circular board twelve inches in diameter with concentric circles of numbers affixed to accommodate teaching and learning groups of various sizes.
 I have published articles describing the purpose and use of the device in Research in Education (1978), the Transactional Analysis Journal (1979), and The Organizational Behavior Teaching Review (1990).